55 Reasons Why You Should Have Title Insurance.

 13. Children living at date of Will but not mentioned therein.

 14. Mistakes in recording legal documents.
-(Incorrect indexing, errors and omissions in transcribing and failure to preserve original instruments).
+(Incorrect indexing, errors and failure to preserve original instruments).

 15. Lack of jurisdiction over persons in judicial proceedings.